adamtow/shortcut-app-framework/documentation.md

 ![App Framework Application Flowchart](https://raw.githubusercontent.com/adamtow/shortcut-app-framework/master/flowchart.png)

-Here is what’s happening during each iteration of the application loop:
+Here’s what’s happening during each iteration of the application loop:

-1. At the beginning of the repeat loop, the variable `Function Name` is evaluated in a series of IF statements.
+1. At the beginning of the loop, the variable `Function Name` is evaluated in a series of IF statements.
 2. It looks within the appropriate [pseudo-class](#classes) via an IF/CONTAINS comparison and all class [pseudo-functions](#functions) via an IF/EQUALS comparison for a matching string.
 When found, it executes the code contained in the IF statement block.
+If there’s no match, it goes to the next IF/CONTAINS block for a match.
-3. At the end of the function, the [`Return` object](#return) must be properly set up.
+3. At the end of the matching function, the [`Return` object](#return) must be properly set up.
-4. Program executions goes to the end of the repeat loop, where the `Return` object is evaluated and global variables are reset.
+4. Program execution goes to the end of the repeat loop, where the `Return` object is evaluated and global variables are reset.
 5. Program execution returns to the top of the loop, where the process repeats itself.

 ![Pseudo-Functions in App Framework](https://atow.files.wordpress.com/2019/01/Pseudo-Functions-in-App-Framework.png?w=1280)